Our Surf Camp address

 Airport/Airline Info

-Nicaragua’s international airport is Managua International Airport, located in the capital city of Managua.
-The airport code is MGA.
-Direct flights from major cities in the United States are available from United, American Airlines, Delta, Spirit, and TACA.
-Be sure to check fares against travel search engines like Kayak.com and Travelocity.com.
+Nicaragua’s international airport is Managua International Airport, located in the capital city of Managua (airport code: MGA).
+Often times, cheaper airfare can be found by flying into Costa Rica’s Liberia International Airport, located an hour from the border with Nicaragua (airport code: LIR).
+Direct flights from major cities in the United States are available to both airportsfrom United, American, Delta, Sprit, and TACA.
+Be sure to check fares against travel search engines like Kayak.com.

 Airport Shuttle/Transportation Info

-San Juan del Sur is 2.5 hours from MGA Airport.
-We provide a free shuttle from the airport to San Juan del Sur at 1:30PM on the date the retreat begins and from San Juan del Sur back to the airport at 7:30AM on the date the retreat ends.
-If you are unable to make use of our free shuttle, we can help you arrange alternate transportation with one of the reputable in-town shuttle companies.
+We provide a free shuttle from the MGA airport to San Juan del Sur departing at 1:30PM on the Saturday of arrival and from San Juan del Sur to the airport departing at 7:30AM on the Saturday of departure (arriving airport at 10:00AM).
+If you are unable to make use of our free shuttle we can arrange airport transfers at other days/time and from LIR airport in Costa Rica for an additional cost.

-Note for late-night arrivals: The roads are poorly lit and bordered by farms on both sides, making for frequent animal crossings and thus hazardous conditions for nighttime travel.
-If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
-We pick up and drop off at the two hotels near the airport in Managua: the Best Western and the Camino Real.
+Note for late-night arrivals: If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
+We pick up and drop off at two hotels near the airport in Managua: the Best Western and the Camino Real.

 Traveling Alone?